shaunmahony/chip-seq-tutorial/index.md

 			       </ul>
 </div>

-In the end you should have something like this:
+In the end, you should have something like this:

 |                |
 |----------------|